Shayma0123/Shayma-Alteneiji/README.md

 # Shayma-Alteneiji

+<h3> Welcome to my portfolio!  </h3>
-<b> This portfolio highlights the skills and knowledge I’ve gained through university coursework, assignments, and projects.  </b>
+<h4> This portfolio highlights my journey as an electrical engineering student, showcasing the skills, knowledge, and experiences I have gained through university coursework, hands-on assignments, and projects.</h4>